 With VR and AR technologies advancing by the day, 2020 will see a continued rise of digital experiential marketing.
 Already, it’s possible to go to an interactive house party to hunt out your new seasonal wardrobe, and virtually try on makeup while watching a YouTube tutorial.
 Virtual possibilities such as these will just keep advancing.

 Giving consumers more options to try out and experience a brand brings extremely exciting and potentially lucrative opportunities for forward-thinking businesses.
-At the same time however, it will also come with higher expectations for designers.
+At the same time, however, it will also come with higher expectations for designers.
 Alongside design movements in “traditional” brand elements such as logos, color palettes and fonts, branding trends in 2020 will challenge designers to start thinking in the realms of augmented and virtual realities.
-2020’s designers will have depart from the days of considering branding as existing on stationary and print ads, and consider how they can apply their brand’s unique look and feel to constantly evolving digital environments.
+2020’s designers will have to depart from the days of considering branding as existing on stationary and print ads, and consider how they can apply their brand’s unique look and feel to constantly evolving digital environments.

 6. Consistency takes center stage